BDC Hamburger Icon

 Why are criminal background checks important?

-Although you might like to think applicants are telling you the truth about their history and qualifications, 78 percent lie during the hiring process, according to Checkster.
-Preemployment screening can help verify that potential new hires have provided accurate information throughout the hiring process.
+Although you might like to think applicants are telling you the truth about their history and qualifications, ResumeLab found that 7 in 10 people admitted to lying on their resumes.
+Pre-employment screening can help verify that potential new hires have provided accurate information throughout the hiring process.

-Employers have a legal responsibility to keep their employees and customers safe.
-As a result, you need to make sure you don’t let people with a violent history into your business.
-Maintaining workplace safety and reducing possibilities for injury or property damage is critical.
+Employers have compliance requirements like OSHA to keep their employees and customers safe.
+Maintaining workplace safety and reducing the possibilities for injury or property damage is critical.
 Failure to do your due diligence can bite you in the back in the form of lawsuits and court cases.
+When deciding whether to hire employees with convictions, employers should pay attention to state and local regulations, e.g., Clean Slate and Ban the Box laws that require them to consider an array of factors during the hiring process.

-Even though it can take years to build a great company reputation, that reputation is easy to lose overnight if organizational leaders are not doing their jobs.
+It can take years to build a great company reputation.
+However, that reputation is easy to lose overnight if organizational leaders are not doing their jobs.
 Background checks help ensure that anyone who joins your company will represent it well.

-Although some employers might be concerned about employee theft, hiring the wrong person can cost your business in other ways.
-Bringing in someone with a criminal history could increase your insurance premiums, employee absenteeism and turnover, employee compensation, cybersecurity risks, and other work-related claims.
+Although some employers might be concerned about employee theft, the cost of a bad hire can be measured in other ways.
+Bringing in someone without thoroughly vetting them could increase your insurance premiums, workplace absenteeism, employee turnover, compensation expenses, cybersecurity risks and other work-related claims.

 In some cases, employers are required by law or industry stipulations to conduct a background check on a candidate prior to employment.
 This may apply to jobs in healthcare, education, law, financial services and other jobs that involve privileged access to sensitive information, money or children.
 [Read related article: What Is a Department of Transportation (DOT) Background Check?]